sgonzalez/emergence-neuralnet/README.md

 To compile, just run ```build.sh``` from the root directory to compile everything, or ```make``` from each child program directory individually.
 There are no weird dependencies.
 However, I have not attempted to compile this on Windows and can't guarantee that everything will work "out of the box".

 ### Licensing
-The code for Emergence is hereby released under the GNU General Public License v2.
+The code for Emergence is hereby released under the GNU General Public License (GPL) v2.
 Specific terms are available in the ```LICENSE``` file.
 Essentially, Emergence cannot be used in commercial (i.e. paid) software, uses of Emergence must retain attribution, and modifications to Emergence must be re-released into open-source under the same license.
+If you would like to use emergence in a commercial software distribution, feel free to contact me at slgonzalez (at) me (dot) com.

+### Example Application

 ---------------------------------------